Wolfgang1208/CITS4401/lecture7/lec7a.md

   - It is almost always a waste of effort
 - Use state diagrams only for those classes that exhibit interesting behavior, where building the state diagram helps you understand what is going on
 - Many people find that User Interface and Control objects have the kind of behavior that is useful to depict with a state diagram

+# Review (1): Requirements Analysis

+1. What are the transformations?
+   - Create scenarios and use case diagrams
+     - Talk to client, observe, get historical records, do thought experiments
+2. What is the structure of the system?
+   - Create object and class diagrams
+     - Identify objects.
+What are the associations between them?
+What is their multiplicity?
+     - What are the attributes of the objects?
+     - What operations are defined on the objects?

+# Review (2): Requirements Analysis

+3. What is its control structure?
+   - Create state diagrams
+     - Only fo the dynamically interesing objects
+   - Create sequence diagrams
+     - Identify senders and receivers of events
+     - Show sequence of events exchanged between objects.
+Identify event dependencies and event concurrency

+# When is a model dominant?

+- Functional model
+  - The model performs complicated tranformations such as difficult computations consisting of many steps
+- Object model
+  - The system has non-trivial data structures
+- Dynamic model
+  - The model has many different types of events: Input, output, exceptions, errors, etc

+# when to use: E.g.

+- Complier: Functional model most important.
+Dynamic model is trivial because there is only one type input and only a few outputs
+- Database systems: Object model most important.
+Functional model is trivial, because their purpose is usually only to store, organize and retrieve data
+- Spreadsheet program: Functional model most important.
+Object model is trival, because the spreadsheet values are trival and cannot be structured further.
+The only interesting object is the cell.
+Dynamic model is also relatively important